ityuhui/websocket-client-c/README.md

 # websocket-client-c
-A websocket client written by c
+A demo of websocket c client

+It can communicate with websocket server [webserver-go](https://github.com/ityuhui/webserver-go)